kyma-project/examples/loki/README.md

   </details>
 </div>

+>**NOTE:**
->**TIP:** The used output plugin configuration uses all labels of a Pod to label the Loki log streams.
-Performancewise, such segregation of the log streams might be not optimal.
-Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailormade setup that fits your workload configuration.
+>- The used output plugin configuration uses all labels of a Pod to label the Loki log streams.
+Performance-wise, such segregation of the log streams might be not optimal.
+Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailor-made setup that fits your workload configuration.

->**NOTE:** These instructions install Loki in a lightweight setup that does not fulfil production-grade qualities.
+>- These instructions install Loki in a lightweight setup that does not fulfil production-grade qualities.
 Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/simple-scalable-helm/)).

 ### Verify the installation